Ryuya-dot-com/MFRM_Web_Data_Generator/README.md

 - **Thresholds**: Rating category step calibrations; manual mode lets you impose bespoke cut scores.
 - **Dataset Label**: Internal name (e.g., `Dataset 001`) attached to each simulated dataset and reused in exports.

----

-## Contributing
-Feel free to adapt the code for your institution’s workflow.
-If you introduce new UI panels or export formats, document them in this README so fellow researchers can follow the updated prompts.